 There is a number of products available on the market that have purposefully been designed to counter hair loss.
 Let’s have a look at some of them;

-Rogaine: It is a topical solution that is applied directly on the specific area of the scalp where hair growth is desired.
+It is a topical solution that is applied directly on the specific area of the scalp where hair growth is desired.
 It has shown that out of all the people who have tried this lotion, only 10-14% of them experienced hair growth.
 However, Rogaine is efficient in slowing down hair loss.
 Once you stop using the product your problems will re-appear.
 Minoxidil (found on Rogaine) may cause redness, itching, dryness or other scalp irritation, although these are not common.

-Finasteride (sold under the brand name of Propecia): is a pill designed to treat male pattern hair loss by ceasing the production of Dihydrotestosterone (DHT) in your body.
+Is a pill designed to treat male pattern hair loss by ceasing the production of Dihydrotestosterone (DHT) in your body.
 90% of men who used it experienced a noticeable reduction in hair loss, while about two-thirds of them had their hair regrown.
 As with Rogaine, once you stop, your hair will start falling again.
 Finasteride (found in Propecia) can cause erectile dysfunction and other sexual side effects, though they are not common.

-Biotin (Vitamin B): is an essential nutrient that can be found in some foods as well as available as a dietary supplement.
+Is an essential nutrient that can be found in some foods as well as available as a dietary supplement.
 Not enough Biotin in your body may result in hair loss; however that no way means, taking high dosage of it will result in increased hair growth.
 Scientific studies do not support the role of Biotin in prevention or treatment of hair loss, though many users of Biotin shampoos have claimed that it really promotes hair re-growth.

-DHT (Dihydrotestosterone) Blockers: DHT prevents the absorption of nutrients in the hair follicles of men, which causes them to shrink and eventually fall out.
+DHT prevents the absorption of nutrients in the hair follicles of men, which causes them to shrink and eventually fall out.
 DHT blockers are available in both forms, as an ingredient of a shampoo or as a pill to be taken orally.

-Peat: formed by the decomposition of vegetable matter in the wet areas, it is a dark brown substance that resembles soil.
+Formed by the decomposition of vegetable matter in the wet areas, it is a dark brown substance that resembles soil.
 It is known to have a variety of bioactive substances and minerals that provide a natural hair loss cure.
 Peat can be applied in shampoos and hair masks.

-Other natural Products: can always be used as hair loss remedies without any danger of facing side effects.
+Can always be used as hair loss remedies without any danger of facing side effects.
 Aloe Vera, yoghurt, honey, eggs, coconut milk and many other ingredients can be used separately or as a combination, for alopecia treatment.

 Apart from the natural products, several hair fall solutions come with their side effects that can not be ignored.